4chan terminology

 2025-10

 This page catalogues some expressions used on 4chan which I find interesting.
+Many are original phrases invented on 4chan, some popularized there, and some are also used more widely on the internet.
 Many of these come from the /a/ Anime and Manga board which I’ve read the most.
 There’s a bit of pondering at the bottom of the page, but lets start with the list.

 See also Imageboard cultureImageboard culture.